Software Testing Strategies and Approaches

 A strategic approach to software testing must take the following into account:

 - Risks: Consider the risks during testing.
 Is there a possibility that tests will disrupt software function?
-For example, if an app is already established in the digital market, tests for new features or updates can put the app at risk of a crash or scramble some features.
+For example, if an app is already established in the digital market, tests for new features or updates can put the app at risk of a crash or scrambling of some features.
 In this case, testers may need to look into regression-averse strategies.

 - Regulations: Does the software being tested meet all regulations related to its industry (and the digital sphere)?
 Usually, the same app or website will be subject to different regulations in different geographical regions.
 Testers must be knowledgeable about local regulations so that the software does not inadvertently end up breaking the law.

-- When it comes to a website, ensure that it is under the purview of both manual testing and automation testing.
+- When it comes to a website, ensure that it is under the purview of both manual and automation testing.
 Automated Selenium testing should supplement manual tests so that testers do not miss any bugs in the Quality Assurance process.

 - Using browsers installed on real devices is the only way to guarantee cross-browser compatibility and not alienate users of any browser.
 The same applies to apps.

-A clear comprehension of test automation strategy is essential to building test suites, scripts and timelines that offer fast and accurate results.
+A clear comprehension of test automation strategies is essential to building test suites, scripts, and timelines that offer fast and accurate results.
 This is equally true for manual tests.
 Don’t start testing without knowing what techniques to use, what approach to follow and how the software is expected to perform.